Kolja-05/face-recognition/README.md

 # Face-Recognition via Eigenfaces

-Real-time face recognition from a webcam, using the [Eigenface-Algorithm](#the-eigenface-algorithm), implemented from scratch in Python.
+Real-time face recognition from a webcam, using the [Eigenface-Algorithm](#the-eigenface-algorithm) implemented from scratch in Python.

 # How it works
 The system learns a low dimensional space of faces (Eigenspace) from a set of grayscale face images.
 Each face is represented as vectors of coefficients of the Eigenfaces, which build a basis of the Eigenspace.
 At recognition time, a query face is projected into the Eigenspace.
 That projected image is a much more low dimensional vector, which can be used to find a closest match by Euclidean distance.

 # Project structure